George Cassiday: Bootlegging career

-Cassiday operated from the Cannon House Office Building from 1920 to 1925, then moved to the Russell Senate Office Building after his 1925 arrest, as he noted that senators were more discreet.
+Cassiday operated from the Cannon House Office Building from 1920 to 1925.
+In 1925, he would be arrested wearing a felt green hat.
+This granted him the moniker "the man in the green hat", in reference to the Michael Arlen novel of the same name.
+Following this arrest, he moved to the Russell Senate Office Building, as he noted that senators were more discreet.
 After his final arrest in February 1930, Cassiday agreed to stop bootlegging.
 That fall, he agreed to write a series of six articles for The Washington Post.
 With the exception of naming names, he told his entire story, including how he got his start, where he bought the booze, how he smuggled it in, and how Congress gave him an office to work from.
 The series ran October 24–29, 1930 (the Post ran an introductory article on October 23).
 The final article ran exactly one week before the midterm election day.

 Cassiday met most members of Congress during his ten years bootlegging.
 He wrote, "As the result of my experience on Capitol Hill since prohibition went into effect I would say that four out of five senators and congressmen consume liquor either at their offices or their homes."

 Cassiday concluded his article series by declaring that he was giving up bootlegging.
 He accepted responsibility, but said that Congress was likewise culpable.
 "Considering that I took the risk and did the leg work from 1920 to 1930, I am more than willing to let the general public decide how I stack up with the senator or representative who ordered the stuff and consumed it on the premises or transported it to his home."
 Cassiday's articles in The Washington Post were a contributing factor to the Republican defeat in the 1930 midterm election.
 The dry Republican majority was ousted, and replaced by a wet Democratic majority that supported the repeal of Prohibition.